time2fishman/qa-enter-wanted/README.md

 * License State: Optional, 2 characters in length, State Abbreviations only, if included requires License Plate and License Year
 * License Year: Optional, 4 characters in length, numeric in YYYY format, if included requires License Plate and License Year

-Upon successful entry, a text blob will be created, which consists of each of the values entered, separated by a '.' - any optional fields left blank will still be denoted in the blob by an additional '.'
+Upon successful entry, a text message will be created, which consists of each of the values entered, separated by a '.' - any optional fields left blank will still be denoted in the message by an additional '.'

 ## Project Instructions
 Assume that it has been a few weeks since the bugs we found yesterday were reported.
 Those have been reported as fixed, as well as several other issues uncovered by your development team through the process of debugging, corresponding updates have been made to the documentation.